Instructions for IDA's into BUSD

 - IDA’s are good for 5 years or until a student changes schools and can be revoked or rescinded for continued disciplinary problems, failing grades or continued unexcused absences, excessive absences or tardies.
 This revocation cannot be appealed and is final.
 Continuing students in grades 11 and 12 cannot have their IDA revoked/rescinded after June 30th following their 10th-grade year.
 Requests for new IDAs can be denied for any grade level.

 According to Ed Code and Board Policy (found here), students are required to attend school in the district of residence of their parents or legal guardian.
 When a parent has a compelling reason and wants their student to attend a school outside of the district of residence they must obtain an IDA.
 Benicia Unified will consider all applications for an IDA out of BUSD and into a different district.
 These are the steps to obtaining an IDA (Inter District Agreement) also known as a transfer from one district to another;

-- The district of residence, BUSD, reads the IDA and gives an approval or denial for the student to leave that district.
-The district then sends this paperwork to the district the parent is requesting the student attend.
+- The district of residence, BUSD, will review the IDA and gives an approval or denial for the student to leave that district.
+The district will then send this paperwork to the district the parent is requesting the student attend.

-- The district of request then reviews the paperwork and makes a decision based on available space and appropriate attendance and behavior.
+- The requested district then reviews the paperwork and makes a decision based on available space and appropriate attendance and behavior.

 - The parent is notified of the decision by the district the parent is requesting.